“Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you

 If you’re still alive at age 65, will you still have the energy and drive to chase what you truly want?

 Most people say life is short.

-That’s because most people spend most of their life doing things that they don’t want to do.
+That’s because they spend most of their life doing things they don’t want to do.

 Even when they do have time, they rather spend it doing other mindless activities such as watching Netflix marathons instead of pursuing their hobbies or goals.

 Life is plenty long if you spend most of your time doing what you love.

 Do you really need to know that your days are numbered before you take responsibility for your life?

 If you were to die next month, would you still be doing what you’re doing?